Imposs

-Stanley Rimsky Salgado (born 12 September 1980), known by his stage name Imposs, is a Haitian-Canadian rapper based in Quebec.
+Stanley Rimsky Salgado (born 12 September 1980), known by his stage name Imposs, is a Haitian-Canadian rapper, musician, singer and songwriter based in Quebec.
 Before becoming a solo artist, he was part of Muzion, one of the well-known hip hop bands of Quebec.
-He has collaborated on many occasions with Wyclef Jean during Muzion days and as a solo artist.
-He is also well known for dubbing the phrase "Real City" for Montreal.
+He has collaborated on many occasions with Wyclef Jean during Muzion days and also as a solo artist.
+He is well known for dubbing the phrase "Real City" for Montreal.
 He is signed to Sony.

 As part of Muzion

 As part of band Muzion that was formed in 1999, Imposs had great success with the band signing a contract with BMG.
-The debut album Mentalité Moune Morne in 1999 was a hit and Imposs became well known in the urban scene throughout Canada and in Quebec in particular.
-After winning the "Album of the Year - Hip Hop" Félix Award, the band released their second album J'Rêvolutionne that got critical acclaim and again won the "Best Album of the Year -Hip Hop" in 2002.
+The debut album Mentalité Moune Morne in 1999 was a hit and Imposs became well known in the urban scene throughout Canada and Quebec in particular.
+After winning the "Album of the Year – Hip Hop" Félix Award, the band released their second album J'Rêvolutionne that got critical acclaim and again won the "Best Album of the Year -Hip Hop" in 2002.
 Imposs and Muzion toured France with IV My People, follow-up to the cult band NTM.
 In 2004, Wyclef Jean invited Muzion to collaborate with him on Wyclef Jean's hit 24 Heures à vivre.
 The francophone hit of Wyclef Jean witnessed huge success in France and internationally about the life of immigrants.
 The song won the "Prix Mirroir de la chanson d'expression française" (the Mirror Prize for song in French expression).